• Skip to primary navigation

 cooked sausage in pan with garlic and breadcrumb filling on spoon over food processor.

-Use a small spoon and fingers to stuff the prepared mixture into each squid body.
+Stuff the squid - Use a small spoon and fingers to stuff the prepared mixture into each squid body.
 Pinch the ends of the body together to help hold in the mixture.

 hand holding squid tube stuffed will breadcrumb filling and stuffed calamari tubes on plate.

-Heat the same pan used to brown the sausage over medium heat with the extra virgin olive oil.
+Sear - Heat the same pan used to brown the sausage over medium heat with the extra virgin olive oil.
 Add the stuffed tubes in a single layer and sear for 1-2 minutes on each side until light brown.

 browned stuffed calamari in a pan and simmered stuffed calamari in marinara sauce.